Ganeshbabur2000/Vehicle-Congestive-Density-VCD-Dependent-Traffic-Control-Signal/README.md

 Our team here proposes the effective method as a application of Digital Image Processing to control the departure period of the vehicle at the junction to control vechicle congestion depending on the vehicle congestive density at a particular lane.

-The Solution is consist of the following steps :
+The Solution consist of the following steps :
 1. Capture Reference Image (An empty road of the lane whose VCD need to be determined)
 2. Capturing the Sequence of Images at lane .
 3. Apply various Pre processing operations.
 (Refer PPT )